Brigham Young University–Idaho: Health insurance

 As with most higher education institutions, full-time students are required to have health insurance.
-In fall 2019, BYU–Idaho announced that students may no longer receive a waiver that allows Medicaid to qualify as their health coverage.
-The decision brought significant media coverage.
-Students would have to seek other health insurance options, which may include purchasing the school's student health plan.
-BYU–Idaho later reversed its decision, such that Medicaid would qualify under the requirement for students to have insurance.
+In fall 2019, BYU–Idaho announced that students would no longer receive a waiver that allows Medicaid to qualify as their health coverage, saying that "Due to the healthcare needs of tens of thousands of students enrolled annually on the campus of BYU-Idaho, it would be impractical for the local medical community and infrastructure to support them with only Medicaid coverage."
+Students without coverage or with only Medicaid coverage were required to obtain other health insurance options, which could have included purchasing the school's student health insurance plan.

+A week later, BYU–Idaho reversed its decision, stating that Medicaid would qualify under the requirement for students to have insurance, although BYU–Idaho's Student Health Center would continue not be a Medicaid service provider.

 Alumni

 As of Fall 2017, BYU–Idaho had approximately 200,000 alumni, including those from the period when the institution functioned as an academy (equivalent to a modern high school).
 The college's alumni include two-time Olympic gold medalist Rulon Gardner, Idaho State Senator Fred S. Martin, comedian Ryan Hamilton and professional baseball player Matt Lindstrom.
 Another alumnus is Marion G. Romney, a former counselor in the First Presidency of the LDS Church, who was valedictorian of the Ricks Academy class of 1918.